 The campaign is made up of volunteers and is non-politically affiliated.
 However, it is very important that we address political issues.
 Strong legislation is urgently required, it would make a huge difference in reducing plastic pollution.
 See the government section for further info.

 - We support a system of zero waste.
-The current system of plastic recycling is not healthy or sustainable.
+The current system of plastic recycling is neither healthy nor sustainable.
+See the 'recycling' category of the library for further info.

 - We support the aims of the Plastic Pollution Bill, a structured timetable to eliminate plastic pollution.

-- We support local, independent and organic / natural as we recognise that those aspects reduce the need for plastic.
+- We support local, independent and organic / natural.
+These aspects reduce the need for plastic and are beneficial in many other respects.
+For example, reduced food miles.

 - We support equality.
 Pollution and inequality are linked

-See the library for further info on these points.
+See the library for further info on all these points.

 We endeavour to reach our goals through: